 What are the underlying principles behind these outliers?
 Read on this example of a critique of a published paper.

-Although this blog gets almost 6,000 unique views a day according to one of the web assessment tools I used, I thought that I would try to research what makes content viral.
+Although this blog gets almost 6,000 unique views a day based on the web assessment tools I used, I tried researching what makes content viral.
 Viral content means that your content gets shared among readers way more than the other articles you have published in your blog or another website where you posted your content.
 These articles do not only get hundreds of unique views but thousands, even millions, within a short period.

 What Makes Content Go Viral?